 Most of Tromsø lies on the island of Tromsøya, visible at the top of the image.
 Owing to its northerly location, the city is a popular area to experience the majestic phenomenon of the aurora borealis, or northern lights.

 During the long winter months, the Copernicus Sentinel-1 mission is used to monitor this region instead of Sentinel-2.
-As an advanced radar mission, Copernicus Sentinel-1 can image the surface of Earth through cloud and rain and regardless of whether it is day or night.
+As an advanced radar mission, Copernicus Sentinel-1 can image the surface of Earth through clouds and rain regardless of whether it is day or night.

 In September 2019, the German research icebreaker Polarstern left from Tromsø for a mammoth Arctic expedition.
 The Multidisciplinary drifting Observatory for the Study of Arctic Climate (MOSAiC) expedition involves the icebreaker spending a year drifting in the Arctic sea ice.